aubm/hugo-code-editor-theme/README.md

     author = "John Doe"
     locale = "en-US"
     # rootlink = "/"
     # rootlink specifies where Root in menu.html links to.
-If it's not set than baseurl will be used.
+If it's not set then baseurl will be used.
 ```

 # Contributing